Taryatu-Chulutu: Geology

 The volcanism is exposed in river terraces of the Chulutu river.
 The 130–200 m terraces formed during the Miocene and the 100–120 m terraces in the Pliocene.
 Lava sheets in the lower two thirds of the Pliocene layers are thicker than the upper lava flows.
 The 60 m terrace of the Chulutu river and the 40–60 m terraces in the Taryatu river are of Pleistocene age.
 This sequence reaches thicknesses of 40–90 m.
 In the Miocene-Pliocene a major lava plateau was formed on the eastern end of the Taryat depression, with a surface area of 24 × 15 km.
 The depression itself however does not appear to contain lavas from this plateau.
 Between 0.75 and 0.36 mya the Taryat–Chulutyn lava river was erupted from several Pleistocene-Holocene centres and grew to a length of c.
 100 km.
 Within the depression it has a width of 6 km, a thickness of 90 m and a length of c.
 50 km.

 Shavaryn-Tsaram forms a breccia and pyroclastic deposit accompanied by a lava flow following the valley bottom, 10 km south of the Suman river.
 The pyroclastic deposit covers a surface area of 600 × 800 m.
 It is not clear if the lava flow and the pyroclastic deposit were formed by the same volcanic eruption.

 In the western part of the depression, six Holocene cinder cones are found which have generated lava flows.
 These lava flows have thicknesses of 3–5 m.
 These cones include Khorog and Dzan Tologai.
 An arcuate chain of volcanoes named Odnobokii, Listvennichnyi, and Sosnovyi is found directly southwest of Khorog/Khorgo.
 The first volcano has a crater lip in its side, while the other two volcanoes are partly buried in lava flows.
 These lava flows show sag structures formed by the collapse of lava tubes.

 Khorog/Khorgo has a dimension of 1200 m base diameter and a height of 120 m.
 On top of the cone sits a 180 m wide crater.
 Among the components of the cone are scoria and large blocks of basalt.
 The cone is breached at the location of a lava tube.
 Its eruption also generated an eastward pointing ash deposit with thicknesses of 3–5 m.
 It also contains lapilli and lava bombs with dimensions of 0.5–1 m.
 Very little soil is developed on the Khorgo lavas.
-Lavas from this cone dammed a river, generating the Terkhiin Tsagaan Lake.
+Lavas from this cone dammed a river, generating the Terkhiin Tsagaan Lake (although there is evidence of a former lake there, dammed by earlier eruptions).
 The eruption of Khorgo was probably fed from a north-northeast striking eruption fissure.
+Other vents in the area are Bosko, Haer, Shava, Shute, Tsagan and Zala.